Yeshiva University: LGBTQ+ club controversy and lawsuit

 Yeshiva University has been involved in legal proceedings since April 2021 after it blocked official recognition of a Pride Alliance club for undergraduate LGBTQ+ students and their allies.

 Controversy over LGBTQ-supportive undergraduate groups has been ongoing since at least 2009, when students created a "Tolerance Club."
 Its purpose was to promote acceptance of diversity of people within the Yeshiva University community.
 A founding member said that the group had "determined that the school’s lack of diversity has fostered significant insensitivity to those outside of the mainstream Y.U. culture" and aimed to address that issue.
 The group's members included undergraduates at both the men's and women's campuses.
 Although not organized to address LGBTQ issues specifically, the group's promotion of tolerance for sexual and gender diversity generated controversy on the Yeshiva University campus; the student newspaper reported that the administration quashed a panel discussion because they objected to one of the speakers, a gay Orthodox rabbi.
-This controversy came to a head when the Tolerance Club sponsored a panel discussion entitled "Being Gay in the Orthodox World" in December, 2009.
+This controversy came to a head when the Tolerance student organization sponsored a panel discussion entitled "Being Gay in the Orthodox World" in December, 2009.
 Several hundred people attended this panel discussion.
 Numerous Jewish news sources covered the panel and the conflict that enveloped the Yeshiva campus in its wake, and the Tolerance Club disbanded in May 2010.

 A decade later, in 2021, undergraduate students sued the university for refusing to recognize a new LGBTQ+ student group, YU Pride Alliance.
 The university has retained the pro-religious practice law firm Becket Law as its counsel.
 A New York court ruled in June 2022 that the university must recognize the undergraduate Pride Alliance.
 The university appealed to the U.S. Supreme Court in August 2022, and a temporary stay was issued by Justice Sotomayor.
 In a 5–4 decision the full court vacated the stay without prejudice, ruling the NY appeals process was incomplete and thus SCOTUS relief premature.
-In response, the university put all student clubs on hold in September 2022, pending resolution of their ongoing legal challenges.
-This lasted for a matter of weeks until an agreement was reached between the plaintiff and defense allowing other clubs to continue operating.
+In response, the university put all student organizations on hold in September 2022, pending resolution of their ongoing legal challenges.
+This lasted for a matter of weeks until an agreement was reached between the plaintiff and defense allowing other student organization to continue operating.